Janinnho/whisper-api-stt/README.md

 - `REENCODE_BITRATE` (default: `64k`): Audio bitrate for chunked files.
 Lower values yield smaller chunks.

 If ffmpeg is not found, the server will return a clear error message indicating it needs to be installed.

+## Data persistence and Docker volumes

+By default, the database is created at `/data/app.db`.
+The Docker image declares `/data` as a volume.
+Use `-v whisper-data:/data` (named volume) or `-v $(pwd)/data:/data` to persist the DB between restarts.

+Records include job metadata, status, timing, the transcribed text and (if requested/available) segments.
+You can delete records from the History tab.

 ### Timestamps support